“Pete [Carroll] rolls out of bed and high-fives his lamp.”

 The result is a roster filled with young, scary-good talent practically across the board.

-Now in his third season as head coach of the Seahawks, Seattle is 11-5 and enters the postseason as one of the league’s hottest teams, having won their past five games.
+Now in his third season as head coach of the Seahawks, Seattle is 11-5 and enters the postseason as one of the league’s hottest teams, having won its past five games.

 Allowing an average of just 15.3 points per game, they boast the league’s top-rated scoring defense.
 And few offenses have had better production during the second half of the season than Seattle, a unit that accounted for 122 points over the recent three-game stretch of blowout victories over Arizona, Buffalo and San Francisco.